SimDynamX/SpaceTeamsROS/README.md

 - Source the local workspace
 - Launch the rosbridge WebSocket server (default port: 9090)

-**Keep this terminal running** - SpaceTeams needs the bridge to be active for communication.
+**Keep this terminal running** - Space Teams PRO needs the bridge to be active for communication.

 ### 4. Run the demo (Optional)